 Your employer must have a valid municipal business licence or, if applicable, municipal licence agreement, that allows your employer and their employees to engage in business at a fixed location in B.C.
-If your employer is exempt from obtaining a business licence from the municipality, your employer should cite the municipal policy/regulation that allows the exemption, and if applicable, submit confirmation from the appropriate governing body, such as a public health authority, that demonstrates your employer is approved to operate.
+If your employer is exempt from obtaining a business licence from the municipality, your employer should cite the municipal policy or regulation that allows the exemption.